Skip to main content

 Viscosity in Day-to-Day Operations

-These operational frictions accumulate.
-They slow delivery, increase cost, and frustrate employees.
-More importantly, they reduce the organisation’s ability to respond to change.
-When even small adjustments are difficult, larger shifts become daunting.
+These small delays build up over time.
+They increase cost, slow delivery, and reduce the organisation’s ability to respond to change.
+When small adjustments are difficult, larger changes become harder to achieve.

 Organisational Design and Viscosity

-Organisational design plays a central role in shaping viscosity because it determines how work flows and how decisions are made.
-Design choices embed assumptions about stability, control, and risk.
-When these assumptions no longer match the environment, viscosity increases.
+Organisational design shapes how work flows and how decisions are made.
+It determines where authority sits, how responsibilities are defined, and how different parts of the organisation interact.
+Design choices reflect assumptions about stability, risk, and control.
+When these assumptions do not match the environment, viscosity increases.

-Design does not determine individual performance, but it shapes collective behaviour.
-Clear accountability, aligned incentives, and appropriate decision authority reduce friction.
+Clear accountability, aligned incentives, and appropriate decision rights reduce friction.
 Misalignment increases it.
-Understanding this relationship is essential, even at a conceptual level, because it highlights that viscosity is not simply a cultural issue or a leadership failing.
+Understanding this relationship shows that viscosity is not simply a cultural issue.
+It is a result of how the organisation is structured.

 Why Viscosity Matters for Competitive Advantage